 Stock wheels also typically have hubs that are durable but don’t roll as smoothly as those that help you maintain your speed with less effort.
 The rims are shallow and boxy and provide no aerodynamic benefit that deeper ones with rounder noses and sides do, and have a pretty basic look to them.

 There are probably a half-dozen reasons that might explain why bike companies put these underperforming stock wheels on otherwise high-performing bikes.

-It’s better for them to sell a less expensive bike where they make essentially the same amount of profit per bike as a higher-priced one but sell more of them to earn a greater total profit on a higher volume of bike sales.
+It’s better for them to sell a less expensive bike where they make essentially the same amount of profit per bike as a higher-priced one.
+They’ll sell more bikes and earn a greater total profit on the higher volume of sales.

 The bike-stock wheel relationship is similar to you buying an engagement ring with an expensive diamond mounted on a cheap band or a house with an undersized circuit breaker panel.
 You focus on the quality of the diamond or the size and location of the house and go forward with the purchase knowing (or learning later) that you’ll soon have to upgrade the band or panel.

 DEVELOPMENTS – WIDE AND WIDER, HUB FLANGES, TUBELESS

 Since around 2015, there has been a move to wider tires and wheels in road cycling.
 Back then, most wheels had 15C rims (meaning a 15mm inner width) and 23C tires were speced for them.
 In the years since then, rim brake wheels have widened to 17C and 19C (some even to 21C).
 25C and 28C tires have become all the rage.

 In past years, riders used to be overly focused on weight.
 Now we seem to have become overly focused on width and mostly on tire width.